amari12/simple_shell/README.md

 After executing the command(s), we need to wait for the child process to finish.
 We can use the "wait" function in C to wait for the child process to finish executing.

 6. Looping back to Step 1:
-After the child process has finished executing, we can loop back to step 1 and read input from the users again.
+After the child process has finished executing, we can loop back to step 1 and read input from the user again.